Avro Vulcan XH558: Displays

 Although XH558 had achieved its first flight in 2007, delays had meant it was unable to return to the display circuit for the 2007 season as had been hoped, or join the flypast down The Mall in London on 17 June 2007 marking the 25th Anniversary of the Falklands War.
 Post-restoration, displays were conducted every year from the 2008 to 2015 seasons inclusive, helping the Trust to exceed the requirement placed as part of the Heritage Lottery Fund grant to fly for at least 250 hours.

 The first post-restoration display at RAF Waddington comprised a flypast with the Avro Lancaster of the Battle of Britain Memorial Flight, and then a solo display.
 For the first season, it was anticipated the Vulcan would be able to perform 13 appearances.
 Ultimately however, three appearances were cancelled due to technical problems, two due to bad weather and three due to a fault in No. 2 engine.

 It was estimated that 3.8 million people saw XH558 in the summer of 2008, 1.5 million at displays.
-In 2009, she made her first and only appearance abroad, when she attended the RNLAF Open Days at Volkel Air Base in the Netherlands.
+In 2009, she made her first and only appearance abroad, when she attended the Royal Netherlands Air Force Open Days at Volkel Air Base in the Netherlands.
 A popular feature of XH558 as flypasts and air shows is the so-called "Vulcan Howl", a distinctive sound made by some Vulcan airframes when the engines are at approximately 90 percent power, due to the arrangement of the air intakes.

 In order to extend the life of the aircraft, for the 2010 season the flight time was limited to between 30 and 40 hours, reducing the number of air show appearances from 2009.
 Some two-day fly-in shows were limited to just one appearance, with the first day being given preference to allow the second day to act as a reserve in case of technical or weather difficulties.

 A leak in the fuel tanks caused several August 2011 airshow appearances to be cancelled.

-To celebrate 2012 being the 60th anniversary (Diamond Jubilee) of both the first flight of the Vulcan and the coronation of Elizabeth II, it was planned for XH558 to visit over 30 displays on a tour to celebrate Britain's aviation and engineering achievements during the Queen's reign.
+To celebrate 2012 being the 60th anniversary (Diamond Jubilee) of both the first flight of the Vulcan and the accession of Elizabeth II, it was planned for XH558 to visit over 30 displays on a tour to celebrate Britain's aviation and engineering achievements during the Queen's reign.
 The engine failure in May led to some of these being cancelled.
 Following the engine replacements in 2012, XH558 opened the 2012 Farnborough International Airshow flying in formation with the Red Arrows.